antonsjava/sb-sampler/README.md

 This is example of [log](https://github.com/antonsjava/sb-sampler/blob/main/src/main/other-resources/application.log) which is produced by calling implemented soap web service client
  - ws is called - file is stored to input dir
- - file is processed by flow - rest service ja called using rest client
+ - file is processed by flow - rest service is called using rest client
- - rest service is called and book is sdored to db
+ - rest service is called and book is stored to db